nleaf/nleaf.github.io/_casestudies/first-insight.md

 - template: newsletter
   block: newsletter
   heading: The best of Expedient delivered to your inbox.
-  subheading: Sign up for more technical briefs, stories, and special offers from Expedient.
+  subheading: Sign up for more technical briefs, stories, and special offers from
+    Expedient.
   cta: Subscribe Now
   show_social: true
-published: false

 ---